PinkLillies/PinkLillies.github.io/README.md

-# Welcome to my GitHub page
+# Welcome to my GitHub page 👍

 ## About me

-I am _PinkLillies_ 👍. **The goal of this page is:** to document what I learn and to help others.
+I am _PinkLillies_. **The goal of this page is:** to document what I learn and to help others.

 ## Table of Contents